DZD-eV-Diabetes-Research/redcap-docker/MODULE_PROV.md

 Operations are idempotent: a module already present in `/modules` is left untouched, and a module already system-enabled at the requested version is not re-enabled.

+# Updating modules & `latest`

+Provisioning re-runs on **every container start**, so it doubles as an update
+mechanism:

+- **Pinned version (`version: 1.4.2`)** — bump the value and restart the container.
+The new version is downloaded and the module is switched over to it.
+- **`version: latest` (or omitted)** — on every boot the newest release is resolved and, if it is newer than what is enabled, downloaded and switched to automatically.
+This is the "always keep it updated" mode.

+How a version switch works: when a module is already enabled at a different version, the container first clears the old enabled version (a database-only disable that preserves your system settings and project-level enablement), then enables the new one via REDCap's framework — so config-default settings and cron jobs are re-initialised for the new version.
+Project enablements and any settings you set previously are kept.

+Notes and limits:

+- Updates happen **at container start**, not while running.
+A running instance is not auto-updated until it restarts.
+- `latest` is supported for **`github`** (newest GitHub release) and, by omitting `version`, for **`local`** (highest `_v<version>` directory mounted).
+  It is **not** supported for `url` (an arbitrary zip has no version to resolve) or `repo` (central-repo `module_id`s are version-specific — bump the id to update).
+- Old version directories are left in `/modules` after an update (they are simply ignored by REDCap once disabled); clean them up manually if disk usage matters.

+> [!CAUTION]
+> `latest` runs whatever the maintainer most recently released, **unreviewed**,
+> inside your webroot, and a release made between two restarts will be picked up
+> automatically.
+For production, pin explicit versions and update deliberately.

 # Security considerations